 From ad blockers and harsh competition to ad fraud and data discrepancies – it seems like publishers just can’t catch a break.
 But “One must imagine Sisyphus happy,” and in our case, instead of embracing absurdism, pubs can find salvation with header bidding.

-What Is Header Bidding in Simple Words?
+What Is Header Bidding in Advertising?

 Header bidding is a technology that allows publishers to offer ad inventory to their programmatic ecosystem before selling it directly.